Kowsalyasp/parentkarafmodule/sql readme.md

     constraint = Three types of foreign key constraints are allowed.
 And these constraints are in caps.
           ON_DELETE_RESTRICT: If you want to delete a record from one table but there is a corresponding record in the other table, the delete operation is not allowed.
           ON_DELETE_CASCADE: To specify whether you want rows deleted in a child table when corresponding rows are deleted in the parent table.

+#### Create a foreign key:
+Creates a table and defines a foreign key constraint on the column that references the another column.
+These foreign key provides constraints for ON DELETE CASCADE and ON DELETE RESTRICT.
+We must provide these constraints else it raise an error that it was unable to parse the table.

+#### Modify a foreign key:
+To modify a foreign key constraint by altering the reference column or reference table, you must first delete the existing foreign key constraint and then re-create it with the new definition.

+#### Delete a foreign key:
+Deleting a foreign key constraint removes the requirement to enforce referential integrity.

 ## unique-key tag
-Multiple unique keys can be present in a table.
-NULL values are allowed in the case of a unique key.
+ Unique key can be used when you have to keep null values in column.
+When one or more than one field/columns of a table that uniquely identify a record in a database table.
 These can also be used as foreign keys for other tables.
 Each unique key can be accessed within the unique-keys tag.

 ```